 Did You Know?

 I now have 9 grandchildren, 7 of mine and 2 step grandchildren.
-It is an unexpected aspect of this time of life to be a granny.
+It is an unexpected joy at this time of life to be a granny.

 AN INSPIRING WOMAN